valmazan/Project_Part_Prediction-of-Product-Sales/README.md

 Based on the models rendered above:
 - We can see that `Seafood` , being most visibile does generate high sales including having the highest `Item_MRP`.
 - Additionally, `Starchy Foods` were additionally higher in sales but were lower in visibilty in comparison.
--Rotation of Items that have lower or moderate sales can be made more visible based on type can be effective in promoting future sales.
+- Rotation of Items that have lower or moderate sales can be made more visible based on type can be effective in promoting future sales.
 For example, providing bundle sales for `Breakfast Items` and promote sales in store would increase in popularity.